darkwon/zandora-lib/README.md

         <ul>
             <li>Import / Export option for the Zandora Library subsystem settings.</li>
         </ul>
-    <li>5e Variant Rules<li>
+    <li>5e Variant Rules</li>
         <ul>
-            <li>Speed Factor Iniative: This will prompt players for their actions<li>
+            <li>Speed Factor Iniative: This will prompt players for their actions</li>
-            <li>Mana: Enable the use of mana or spell points<li>
+            <li>Mana: Enable the use of mana or spell points</li>
             <li>Slow Natural Healing: Extends the dnd5e system for Rest Variant.
-Characters use Hit Dice at end of long rest, instead of getting all health back<li>
+Characters use Hit Dice at end of long rest, instead of getting all health back</li>
         </ul>
     <li>Foundry QoL Features<li>
         <ul>
-            <li>More Hot Bars: Extend the hot bars to allow for two or more bars open<li>
+            <li>More Hot Bars: Extend the hot bars to allow for two or more bars open</li>
-            <li>Utility Bar: Create a small bar next to hotbar with additional features<li>
+            <li>Utility Bar: Create a small bar next to hotbar with additional features</li>
                 <ul>
                     <li>Bags: Create drag and drop bags next to hot bar.<li>
-                    <li>Crafting: Creating a crafting interface with configurable crafting styles (blacksmithing, enchanting, ex) with configurable crafting recipes (wand of magic missile, Plate armor, potion of heroism, ex).<li>
+                    <li>Crafting: Creating a crafting interface with configurable crafting styles (blacksmithing, enchanting, ex) with configurable crafting recipes (wand of magic missile, Plate armor, potion of heroism, ex).</li>
                     <li>Achievements: Create an achievements interface linked to the player.</li>
                     <li>Renown: Create a configuratble renown interface, which tracks player status with world factions and/or organizations and displays benefits if any the character receives.</li>
                 </ul>